tamc/tom.counsell.org/public/index.markdown

 Hello.
 I'm an engineer.
 I live in [Brighton](https://en.wikipedia.org/wiki/Brighton) and work at a tiny firm in [Lewes](https://en.wikipedia.org/wiki/Lewes) [that helps children's nurseries](http://eyfs.info).

-Before that I [I was a Deputy Director at the UK [Department of Energy and Climate Change][decc].
+Before that I was a Deputy Director at the UK [Department of Energy and Climate Change][decc].
 I also do occasional freelance work through [Green on Black Ltd][gnb].

 Perhaps you are looking for information about my: